 Since the start of the millennium, Oman has undergone limited political and economic reform.
 The regime's concentration on stabilizing and consolidating its power does not obscure the fact that major steps remain to be taken.
 Overall reforms are needed in order to restore popular confidence in the government's coordinated and long-term goals.
-In 2011 and 2012, most major towns saw protests by Omanis demanding higher salaries, better living conditions, a tougher fight against corruption and substantial political reforms.
-"Since 2012, repressive measures have become more prominent, with new investments in the security sector and crackdowns on dissonant voices," analyzed Marc Valeri in his January 2015 report for the Carnegie Endowment.
-Valeri concluded that civil society organizations and associations should be strengthened and encouraged instead of being harassed and suppressed.
+In 2011 and 2012, most major towns saw protests by Omanis demanding better living conditions, a tougher fight against corruption and substantial political reforms.
+The regime has responded to these peaceful dissonant voices with largely repressive measures, including new investments in the security sector and forced closure of all independent newspapers in 2015 and 2016.
+Instead of being routinely and consistently harassed and suppressed, civil society organizations and associations should be strengthened and encouraged.